Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 ## BackupSchedule
 ### Properties
 * **frequencyInterval**: int (Required): How often the backup should be executed (e.g. for weekly backup, this should be set to 7 and FrequencyUnit should be set to Day)
 * **frequencyUnit**: 'Day' | 'Hour' (Required): The unit of time for how often the backup should be executed (e.g. for weekly backup, this should be set to Day and FrequencyInterval should be set to 7).
-Possible values include: 'Day', 'Hour'
 * **keepAtLeastOneBackup**: bool (Required): True if the retention policy should always keep at least one backup in the storage account, regardless how old it is; false otherwise.
 * **lastExecutionTime**: string (ReadOnly): Last time when this schedule was triggered.
 * **retentionPeriodInDays**: int (Required): After how many days backups should be deleted.